yangr0/BlackPhish/README.md

 # Contribution

-Message [inc0gnit0](https://instagram.com/inc0gnit0.offical) or inc0gnit0@pm.me if you want to contribute
+Message [inc0gnit0](https://instagram.com/inc0gnit0.offical) or Email: iinc0gnit0@pm.me if you want to contribute

 Pull request are welcome